 Machine learning (ML) is moving towards increasingly generic approaches.
-While early efforts in ML were often domain-specific, recent work shows evidence of learning methods~\cite{goldblum2023no,teney2024neural}, computational mechanisms~\cite{anon2025procedural,shinnick2025transformers,han2025learning}, and representations~\cite{huh2024position} that are applicable across tasks and modalities.
+While early efforts in ML were often domain-specific, recent work shows evidence of learning methods~\cite{goldblum2023no,teney2024neural}, computational mechanisms~\cite{jiang2026proceduralpretraining,shinnick2025transformers,han2025learning}, and representations~\cite{huh2024position} that are applicable across tasks and modalities.
 One prominent example is the transformer architecture~\cite{vaswani2017attention}, which implements generic inductive biases applicable to language as well as vision and other domains.

-Beyond architectural choices, acquiring domain-agnostic mechanisms from \textit{data} could offer greater flexibility.
+Besides architectural choices, acquiring domain-agnostic mechanisms \textit{from data} could offer greater flexibility.
 Yet this possibility remains underexplored.
-Existing examples include the training of large language models (LLMs) on computer code as a means to improve general reasoning performance~\cite{petty2024does}, and the capabilities for handling visual data observed in models trained solely on text~\cite{han2025learning,sharma2024vision}.
-These examples suggests the existence of generic mechanisms independent from any specific domain or modality.
+Existing examples include training large language models (LLMs) on computer code as a means to improve reasoning~\cite{petty2024does}, and the observation that models trained on text acquire capabilities for handling visual data~\cite{han2025learning,sharma2024vision}.
+These examples suggest the existence of generic mechanisms independent from any domain or modality.

 \paragraph{Improving language models with abstract data.} Recent work shows that language models can benefit from abstract data that \emph{imitates} the structure of natural language, such as with procedural data \footnote{\textit{Procedural data} refers to data generated with explicit algorithms, whereas \textit{synthetic data} typically refers to data from trained models, e.g.\ text from LLMs~\cite{liu2024best,qin2025scaling} or images from GANs and diffusion models~\cite{rahimi2025auggen,azizi2023synthetic}.} sampled from formal grammars~\citep{hu2025between}.
 This data is devoid of any semantic information, yet it can improve the convergence and performance of large language models (LLMs).
-Other works show similar benefits with procedural data generated with other simple algorithms~\cite{anon2025procedural,wu2022insights,chen2024diversity} and cellular automata~\cite{zhang2024intelligence} that can teach the model generic computational mechanisms.
+Other works show similar benefits with procedural data generated with other simple algorithms~\cite{jiang2026proceduralpretraining,wu2022insights,chen2024diversity} and cellular automata~\cite{zhang2024intelligence} that can teach the model generic computational mechanisms.

 \paragraph{Can vision models learn without images?} We hypothesize that vision models could also benefit from procedural data, as a means to acquire generic mechanisms relevant to vision tasks.
 However, it is unclear how vision models can `see' without images.
 Indeed, there is a rich literature on the training of vision models on synthetic and/or abstract images \cite{rahimi2025auggen,sixt2018rendergan,ho2020denoising,tremblay2018training,richter2016playing}.
 These works typically rely on handcrafted algorithms that generate abstract images imitating properties of natural data~\cite{ruderman1997origins}.
 These images have mostly been evaluated as a replacement for standard datasets to address privacy and fairness concerns.
 In this paper, we go a step further and completely forgo the constraints of visual data.
 Instead, we train vision models on procedural data with no 2D structure or explicit correspondence with image properties.
 The hope is that this data might capture even more generally useful structure as a result.
 The problem of reasoning over images is primarily a reasoning problem, not an image problem.